 Wendy R. Childs (Emeritus Professor of Later Medieval History, University of Leeds)

 Andy King (Senior Curator, Industrial & Maritime History, Bristol Museums)

-The book is available from The National Archives Bookshop and Amazon UK.
 Those wishing to purchase copies for onwards sale, or for educational institutions, should contact Dr Evan Jones direct.
 Heavy discounts are available for multiple purchases, or for schools, universities and public libraries.
 This book was directly published by the University of Bristol as part of its commitment to Public Engagement.
 Any profits will be used to fund the research and associated educational activities of the Cabot Project, the authors taking no royalties from the sales.
 The University account for the book is 'Cabot Project Publications'.